 I generally do a rough sketch before I start painting.

+Next I start with a rough soft green mottled background.
 This will help me get a better feel of where I'm heading with this painting.

-Added the highlight to the eye, I then dried this area before continuing with the painting.
+At this stage I added the highlight to the eye, I then dried this area before continuing with the painting.